stanfordpython/python-labs/lab5-oop.md

 4. type(a) == type(b)
 5. a == b
 ```

-**2.** Note any inconsistences that you noticed in a comment at the top of your `courses.py` file.
-(You can annotate your comments with `2.1` if you noticed an inconsistency with the first statement above)

 ## More properties and methods
 Let's add more functionality to the `Course` class!